Jimmy Cliff: 1980s and 1990s

-Cliff quickly returned to music, touring for several years before he recorded with Kool & the Gang.
-In 1984, Cliff appeared at the Pinkpop Festival in Landgraaf, Netherlands.
-During The River Tour, Bruce Springsteen and the E Street Band added Cliff's previously little-known song "Trapped" to their live set; it achieved great prominence when included on 1985's We Are the World benefit album.
-The follow-up, Cliff Hanger (1985), won a Grammy Award for Best Reggae Album, though it was his last major success in the United States until 1993.
-Also in 1985, Cliff contributed to the song "Sun City", a protest song written and composed by Steven Van Zandt and recorded by Artists United Against Apartheid to convey opposition to the South African policy of apartheid.
+Cliff returned to music and toured for several years before recording with Kool & the Gang.
+He had a big hit with "Reggae Night" in 1983.
+In 1984, he appeared at the Pinkpop Festival in Landgraaf, Netherlands.
+During The River Tour, Bruce Springsteen and the E Street Band added Cliff's previously little-known song "Trapped" to their live set.
+It achieved greater prominence when it was included on 1985's We Are the World benefit album.
+The follow-up, Cliff Hanger (1985), won a Grammy Award for Best Reggae Album.
+It was his last major success in the United States until 1993.
+Also in 1985, Cliff contributed to the song "Sun City", a protest song written and composed by Steven Van Zandt and recorded by Artists United Against Apartheid to express opposition to the South African policy of apartheid.

-Cliff then provided backing vocals on The Rolling Stones' 1986 album Dirty Work, and appeared in the comedy Club Paradise, co-starring with Robin Williams and Peter O'Toole, and contributed several songs to the soundtrack, including "Seven Day Weekend", which he sang with Elvis Costello.
-In 1988, his song "Shelter of Your Love" was featured in the 1988 film Cocktail.
+Cliff provided backing vocals on The Rolling Stones' 1986 album Dirty Work.
+He co-starred in the comedy Club Paradise with Robin Williams and Peter O'Toole and contributed several songs to the soundtrack, duetting with Elvis Costello on "Seven Day Weekend".
+Cliff toured North America with Steve Winwood for two months as the opening act during August–October 1986.
+His song "Shelter of Your Love" was featured in the 1988 film Cocktail.

 Cliff appeared in the film Marked for Death in 1990, performing "John Crow" with the Jimmy Cliff Band.
 His recording of "You Can Get It If You Really Want" was used as a campaign anthem by the Sandinista National Liberation Front in the 1990 election in Nicaragua.
 In 1991, he performed at the second Rock in Rio festival in Estádio do Maracanã in Rio de Janeiro, Brazil.
-He continued to sell well in Jamaica and, to a lesser extent, the UK, returning to the mainstream pop charts in the U.S. and elsewhere (#1 in France) with a version of Johnny Nash's "I Can See Clearly Now" on the Cool Runnings film soundtrack in 1993.
-In 1995, Cliff released the single "Hakuna Matata", a collaboration with Lebo M, a song from the soundtrack of the film The Lion King.
-In 1997, Cliff was a guest star in an episode of the Cartoon Network talk show Space Ghost Coast to Coast.
+He continued to sell well in Jamaica and to a lesser extent in the UK, returning to the mainstream pop charts in the US and elsewhere (#1 in France) with a version of Johnny Nash's "I Can See Clearly Now" on the Cool Runnings soundtrack in 1993.
+In 1995, Cliff released a collaboration with Lebo M, the single "Hakuna Matata", a song from the soundtrack of The Lion King.